 Research your course options

-The internet is a valuable source of information about the huge variety of courses available to prospective graphic designers.
-Take time to search thoroughly and contact the institution directly should you require advice, guidance or information; their response often provides a good indication of how student friendly and efficient the organization will be.
+You need to be confident that the course you take really does prepare you for the profession, so don’t be afraid to ask questions of the provider: take time to search thoroughly and contact the institution directly should you require advice, guidance or information.
+Their response often provides a good indication of how student-friendly and efficient the organisation will be.

 Unfortunately you will not be alone in being multi-talented and highly qualified.
 There are, and will be many others with similar attributes.
 It’s up to you to make your resume/C.V. stand out from the others and there are several ways you can do this:

-If you can, undertake some work experience such as an internship with a design department or creative agency.
-This type of opportunity may not pay well, or indeed at all, but it will give you an opportunity to develop your portfolio, make contacts and hopefully impress employers with your dedication, attitude and willingness to work.
-This is perhaps the most effective method for learning about graphic design work and getting into the industry.
 Subject knowledge is crucial and you will find that the more effort you put in to finding out about the graphic design industry, the more opportunities will appear.
 Being ‘in the business’ even if it’s just as an intern, is a great way to acquire this knowledge.
 Don’t hesitate to approach companies and design agencies directly; search for design agencies in the design directory of the British Design Innovation website.
 This will not only increase your knowledge of the industry but of the names of the major and minor players within it.
-During your internet based research, you can find more information about careers in design, case studies and guides to setting up a design business on the Get into Design and Creative Choices websites.